Svenito/dominos/docs/usage.rst

     >>> d = Dominos()

 you need to locate your nearest store.
-The site expects you to search for it by some part of the address, so you can provide a partial postcode, or a town, or street name.
-Bear in mind that the more general you are, the more results you will get.

-    >>> stores = d.search_stores('Birmingham')
-    >>> len(stores)
-    11

-Once a list of stores has been obtained you need to select one to use when setting up the order process.
-Specifically its ``Id``.
+This is achieved by passing the delivery postcode (the postcode where you want items to be delivered) to ``search_nearest_store``.
+This will return either one or none ``Store`` objects.
+The returned object will be the closest store that delivers to that postcode.
+Alternatively you can call ``search_stores`` with a more vague term (like the town or area name) and retrieve a list of stores.
+However a specific store must be selected from this list.

 Setting up session data
 =======================

 Session data needs to be set up for the next steps.
 This involves getting some cookies and a ``Basket``.
 For this we need to call ``get_cookie`` followed by ``get_store_context`` and then ``get_basket``.
 The latter two calls may error at times due to some rate limiting, but trying again usually resolves the issue.
 The ``get_cookie`` call needs the store and the postcode to deliver to.